Why SEO matters for UK businesses

 The most important on-page elements are:

-• Meta description — the snippet shown beneath your title in results.
+- Meta description — the snippet shown beneath your title in results.
 Aim for 140–160 characters.
 Include your keyword, a clear benefit, and a subtle call to action.
 Google does not use this for ranking but it directly affects click-through rate.
+Our free meta tag checker shows where both the title and the description get cut off in a real result.

-• H1 heading — every page should have exactly one H1, which should match or closely reflect your title tag.
-Use H2 and H3 headings to structure the body content.
+- H1 heading — every page should have exactly one H1, which should match or closely reflect your title tag.
+Use H2 and H3 headings to structure the body content, and check the outline with the heading structure analyser if you are not sure what your template is actually emitting.

 Content depth matters.
 A page that comprehensively answers a question — covering related subtopics, common questions, and practical details — consistently outperforms thin pages with only surface-level information.
 Aim for content that genuinely serves the reader's intent, not a minimum word count.